Link light rail

 The Link light rail system was originally conceived in the 1980s following several earlier proposals for a heavy rail subway system that were rejected by voters.
 Sound Transit was created in 1993 and placed a ballot measure to fund and build the system, which was passed on its second attempt in 1996.
 Tacoma Link began construction in 2000 and opened on August 22, 2003, becoming the first modern light rail system in the state.
 Central Link construction in Seattle was delayed because of funding issues and routing disputes, but began in November 2003 and was completed on July 18, 2009.
 The trains initially ran from Downtown Seattle to Tukwila International Boulevard station before being extended south to Seattle–Tacoma International Airport in December 2009.
 Further extensions north to the University of Washington and south to Angle Lake station opened in 2016 to complete most of the line's original planned route.
-An extension from the University of Washington to Northgate station opened on October 2, 2021, followed by a northern extension to Lynnwood City Center station on August 30, 2024.
+An extension from the University of Washington to Northgate station opened on October 2, 2021, followed by a northern extension to Lynnwood City Center station on August 30, 2024, and a southern extension to Federal Way Downtown station on December 6, 2025.

 The first phase of the 2 Line opened on April 27, 2024, between South Bellevue and Redmond Technology stations; an extension east to Downtown Redmond opened in May 2025.
-It is scheduled to be extended west to Seattle in early 2026 following construction delays on a section crossing Lake Washington.
+It was extended west to Seattle on March 28, 2026, following construction delays on a section crossing Lake Washington.
 The 2 Line and Lynnwood sections were funded by Sound Transit 2 (ST2), a 2008 ballot measure to expand the transit system, along with planning work for other projects.
-The Sound Transit 3 (ST3) ballot measure was approved in 2016 and funds plans to expand the Link network to 116 mi and 83 stations by 2044.
-A southern extension of the 1 Line to Federal Way is scheduled to open in late 2025 using a mix of ST2 and ST3 funding.
-Later projects will expand the system to cover the metropolitan area from Everett to Tacoma, along with branches to Kirkland, Issaquah, and the Seattle neighborhoods of Ballard and West Seattle.
+The Sound Transit 3 (ST3) ballot measure was approved in 2016 and funds plans to expand the Link network to 116 mi and 83 stations by the 2050s.
+The expansions are planned to cover the metropolitan area from Everett to Tacoma, along with branches to Kirkland, Issaquah, and the Seattle neighborhoods of Ballard and West Seattle.